evendoom/jammers/README.md

 More research needs to be done, in order to understand why this is happening.

+#### 4.6.2 Users can find themselves on search results.

+At the moment, users are able to find their own profile on search results, message themselves, add themselves as collaborators and also give feedback on themselves.
+More code needs to be written to prevent this.

 ## 5. MongoDB Collections

 For this project I used 3 collections: